 INTERMEDIATE RUSSIAN.
 Review of basic Russian grammar and vocabulary, introduction to basic language, culture and current events in Russia.
 The goal is to develop the understanding of how the Russians live, work and interact with one another in their professional and daily lives.
 Students are encouraged to converse in Russian with their instructor and with each other.
 Prerequisite: Russian 102, or placement by the department.
-Offered: 201 in the fall semester; 202 in the spring semester.
+Offered: as staffing permits